ruipedro16/ruipedro16.github.io/_posts/spring/2025-10-18-spring-boot.md

 spring.sql.init.data-locations:classpath:rewards/data.sql
 ```

-Instead, we can use the YAML format:
+Instead, we can use the YAML format (see  [this](https://mageddo.com/tools/yaml-converter)
+to convert between properties and YAML format):

 ```yaml
 logging: